jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 In the above code, the only added value of `GetValuesFuture` class is to embed the `GPIO` register address; this allows callers of the `values()` API to directly instantiate this Future without further input.

-The implementation of `values()` is one-liner that requires a few explanations:
+The implementation of `values()` is a one-liner that requires a few explanations:
-- `launch_commands()` has only 2 arguments: `future` that is directly passed from the API argument, and a list of commands (embedded with braces)
+- `launch_commands()` has only 2 arguments: `future` that is directly passed from the API argument, and a list of commands (embedded within braces)
 - in this example, there are only 2 commands; the first, returned by `write()`, writes all input content of `future`, i.e. the `GPIO` register address (single) byte); the second command, created by `read()`, reads enough bytes (only one here) from the decice to fill the output of `future`.